We are very fortunate to have the following facilitators join us (arranged alphabetically):

 Overmorrow’s Library Podcast

-Areas of Specialization: World-making; metaphysics; shamanism; mysticism; prophecy & prophetic culture; art; poetry & literature; history; philosophy.
+Areas of Specialization: World-making; metaphysics; shamanism; mysticism; prophetic culture; art; poetry & literature; history; philosophy.

 Thomas Conners